TeamHypersomnia/rectpack2D/README.md

 # rectpack2D

 Tiny rectangle packing library.
-This a refactored branch of the library that is easier to use and customize.
+This is a refactored branch of the library that is easier to use and customize.

-The example was out of date, though, so it's been removed.
+(The previously existing example was out of date, though, so it's been removed)

 The multiple-bin functionality was removed.
 It is now up to you what is to be done with unsuccessful insertions: